MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-basic-tab-app.md

    :::image type="content" source="../assets/images/get-started/building-codespace.png" alt-text="Screenshot shows the codespace building your tab.":::

-   Teams Toolkit prepares the tab app project for you and opens it in VS Code in the browser.
-The Teams Toolkit icon appears in the activity bar of VS Code.
+   Teams Toolkit prepares the tab app project for you and opens it in Visual Studio Code in the browser.
+The Teams Toolkit icon appears in the activity bar of Visual Studio Code.

 1. Select **Sign in to Microsoft 365** and **Sign in to Azure** to sign in with your Microsoft 365 account.